Anvishaa/Text-to-SQL-Tool/README.md

-# World Bank India Query Tool
+# World Bank India Query Tool using Text to SQL tool

 A simple tool that lets you ask questions about India's World Bank development data (2014–2024) in plain English and get answers back.